zapatoche/salsacaribecouk.github.com/_posts/2012-02-10-the-afro-cuban-studio.md

 rel: me
 tagline: Dive into Afro-Cuban rythm
 description: Learn Casino Salsa & The Roots of Cuban Salsa
+introduction: |
+  Salsa Classes to suit everyone from complete beginner to advanced salsero, plus an hour devoted to diverse Cuban rhythms and movement.

 image:
   url: 'http://placehold.it/550x300'